GoldSwanGH/GoldSwanGH/README.md

 ## Hi everyone 👋

-My name is **Lebedev Vladimir** and I am passionate about web-programming!
+My name is **Lebedev Vladimir** and I am passionate about programming!
 Mostly I enjoy working on back-end of applications, especially in Java.

 ### 🔭 Skills